Rs. 40000 - Rs. 55 lakh

 How does a 686 CIBIL Score impact interest rates?

-A 686 CIBIL score can result in higher interest rates compared to borrowers with excellent scores.
+A 686 CIBIL score can result in higher personal loan interest rates compared to borrowers with excellent scores.
 Lenders perceive you as a moderate risk, leading to stricter loan terms or additional requirements, such as co-signers or higher collateral.
 Personal loans, credit cards, and mortgages may come with interest rates slightly above market averages.
 For instance, a loan seeker with a 686 score might receive a 10% interest rate, whereas someone with a 750 score might secure 8%.
 Proactively working to improve your score could help you qualify for better interest rates and reduce your overall borrowing costs.

 Conclusion